-Azeri Light oil prices decrease
+Azeri light oil prices decrease

-The price of Azerbaijan’s “Azeri Light” crude at Italy’s Augusta port, based on the CIF benchmark, decreased by $0.95 or 1.42% compared to the previous figure, settling at $66 per barrel, Azernews reports.
+The price of Azerbaijan’s “Azeri Light” crude oil on a CIF basis at Italy’s Augusta port decreased by 0.68 US dollars, or 1.03%, compared to the previous figure, settling at 65.32 dollars.

 Access to paid information is limited